 In 2009 I didn’t actually know I was homeless.
 I knew we were pretty close to it, but because we weren’t officially on the streets, I didn’t think we were.
 My now ex husband and I were separated.
 We couldn’t afford 2 rentals, so I moved out with my daughters to a friends garage.
 It had a room we slept in with a bed and a cot.
 My daughters were 2 years old and 9 months old.
 I had a key to the main house to use for the bathroom and I used the kitchen to cook for us.

 I felt like a total failure as a mum.
 I knew our situation was bad and most people just thought I hung out at my friends house all the time.
 It was embarrassing for people to know I was sleeping in the garage, so I kept it quiet.
 I had no idea the amount of help I would have been eligible for through various charities.
 My own church would have helped a lot, I just never asked.
 Instead, we had a small Christmas, I felt like a loser and was just really grateful my children were too young to know any different.

-I started my blog, Aspiring Millionaire in 2009, just before becoming homeless.
+I started a blog in 2009 about my goal to be a millionaire by 30, just before becoming homeless.
 That was quite a blow to my self-esteem and my goal.
 I was determined to keep going though.

 Fast forward to March 2013 and I was homeless again.
-November 2012 saw me leave my home due to domestic violence and severe stalking, a week later I was robbed of all my personal belongings right down to my underwear, December I was raped in that home and in January I moved again.
-My ex caused numerous issues (not the robbery or rape) and was charged with breaching the AVO in March 2013, but it was too late.
+November 2012 saw me leave my home due to domestic violence and severe stalking.
+A week later I was robbed of all my personal belongings right down to my underwear and in January I moved again.
+My ex caused numerous issues and was charged with breaching the AVO in March 2013, but it was too late.